Enterprise-scale security governance and compliance

 An enterprise must have visibility into what's happening within their technical cloud estate.
 Security monitoring and audit logging of Azure platform services is a key component of a scalable framework.

-Baseline security configuration via Azure in-guest VM policy.
+Configure baseline security via Azure in-guest VM policy.

-Security information and event management integration with Azure Security Center and Azure Sentinel.
+Integrate security information and event management with Azure Security Center and Azure Sentinel.

 Use Azure AD reporting capabilities to generate access control audit reports.